tengstrand/lein-polylith/readme.md

 The [sync](#sync) command not only helps you add the missing libraries, it also sorts the dependency list in alphabetical order.
 You can also have keywords like `:extensions` in a dependency.

-The environment project file (*environments/development/project.clj*) is the master for controlling library versions.
+The *development environment* project file (*environments/development/project.clj*) is the master for controlling library versions.
 However, the individual project files in each component or base are where you add new libraries.

 The rules of thumb are:
 * add new libraries to component or base project files.